snusbase/docs.snusbase.com/terms-of-service.md

 ## 10. Compliance with Laws

-You agree to comply with all applicable laws, rules, and regulations in connection with your use of our Data Breach Search Engine, including but not limited to local, national, and international laws regarding data protection, privacy, and the transmission of technical data.
+You agree to comply with all applicable laws, rules, and regulations in connection with your use of our Services, including but not limited to local, national, and international laws regarding data protection, privacy, and the transmission of technical data.

 ## 11. Export Compliance